 I am a PhD Student at the Automatic Control Laboratory at ETH Zürich under the supervision of Prof. Florian Dörfler.
+I am part of NCCR Automation.

 My current research interests include optimal transport and gradient flows in the Wasserstein space, with applications in robust optimization and game theory.